ayofish/cats/README.txt

+Instructions:

+1) open your terminal
+2) clone this repo
+3) cd into this directory
+4) npm install
+5) npm start
+This will open a new browser window showing the app.

+this implements angular, es6 and webpack

 Front-End Code Test

 The challenge is to convert code-test.psd into HTML.
 Our recommendation is to not spend too much time trying to get it perfect,